ValleS112/Final_Exam/README.md

 MATRIX-CALC   by Lukas, Valentin and Willi

-Welcome to our little helper, not only mother's one but for everybody.
-This is a small app for calculating matrices in size 2x2 and 3x3.
+Welcome to our little helper, not only mother's one but for everybody.\r\n This is a small app for calculating matrices in size 2x2 and 3x3.
 You can choose between three mathoperations:
 Addition, Subtraction and Multiplication